ADA-research/Sparkle/Examples/selection_test_set.md

 ### Run on the test set

-Run the portfolio selector on a single testing instance; the result will be printed to the command line
+Run the portfolio selector on a *single* testing instance; the result will be printed to the command line

-`Commands/run_sparkle_portfolio_selector.py Examples/Resources/Instances/PTN2/`
+`Commands/run_sparkle_portfolio_selector.py Examples/Resources/Instances/PTN2/plain7824.cnf`

 Run the portfolio selector on a testing instance *set*